 For Christians the main truth in their religion is the belief that Jesus was the Christ, the Messiah and as Peter said “…the Son of the living God.”
 (Matthew 16:16) Since Adam and Eve’s first rebellion against God, mankind has been separated from Him.
-Man was of an earthly nature and predestined to earthly desires (sinful) until Jesus came to reconcile us back to God by dying on the cross to pay our sin debt.
+Man was of an earthly nature and predestined to earthly desires (sinful) until Jesus came to give us salvation and eternal life by dying on the cross to pay our sin debt.
 The Old Testament gives us at least two very familiar stories of how wretched man had become, so much so that God wiped out mankind – the cities of Sodom and Gomorrah and the great flood where God wiped out everyone but for Noah’s immediate family.
 This is the keystone of the Christian foundation.
 Everything else is built upon this belief stated in John 3:16 “For God so loved the world He gave His only Son so that whosoever shall believe shall have life everlasting.”
 Every Christian knows this verse.
 This was the only way God could reconcile mankind back to Himself, this through baptism, the dying of the old earthly self and the re-birth of our souls with the Holy Spirit living inside of us.

 Jesus said to them, I am the bread of life; he who comes to Me will not hunger, and he who believes in Me will never thirst.
 John 6:25